DEC logoRULES AND REGULATIONS

 2. The use of existing vegetation, topography, and natural features to comply with screening requirements is encouraged.

-4. Screening may be required along the entire front setback or only a part of it.
-Screening may also required to extend beyond the minimum setback areas or further into the lot, particularly if the building is located beyond the minimum setback or if the lot configuration is such that the visibility into side or rear setbacks is unimpaired from the public way, residences, the Open Space Zoning District, and principle entrances of buildings on abutting lots.
+4. Screening may be required along the entire Front Yard setback or only a part of it.
+Screening may also be required to extend beyond the minimum setback areas or further into the lot, particularly if the building is located beyond the minimum setback or if the lot configuration is such that the visibility into Side Yard or Rear Yard setbacks is unimpaired from the Public Way, residences, the Open Space Zoning District, and principle entrances of buildings on abutting lots.

-5. A minimum of of 50% of built screens such as walls or fences that face the public way, residences, the Open Space Zoning District, and principal entrances on abutting lots shall be softened with plantings.
+5. A minimum of 50% of built screens such as walls or fences that face the Public Way, residences, the Open Space Zoning District, and principal entrances on abutting lots shall be softened with plantings.

 6. Vegetative screens shall be visually impermeable year round.
-Vegetative screens shall be a minimum of two shrubs deep, to a minimum depth of six (6) foot and spaced at such a interval to achieve a visually impermeable screen within three growing seasons (i.e. spacing to be determined by expected rate of growth, not the shrub’s mature size).
-The minimum height of a screen is three feet upon installation in car parking areas and six feet in other locations, a higher height shall be required if the parking area, loading dock, exterior storage, or other unsightly area is at an elevation lower than the public way, residences, the Open Space Zoning District, and principal entrances of buildings on abutting lots.
+Vegetative screens shall be a minimum of two shrubs deep, to a minimum depth of 6' and spaced at such an interval to achieve a visually impermeable screen within three growing seasons (i.e. spacing to be determined by expected rate of growth, not the shrub's mature size).
+The minimum height of a screen is 3' upon installation in car parking areas and 6' in other locations.
+A higher height shall be required if the parking area, loading dock, exterior storage, or other unsightly area is at an elevation lower than the Street, residences, the Open Space Zoning District, and principal entrances of buildings on abutting lots.
 The height of screens can be the result of combining landforms or natural elevation changes with vegetative material.
 Screens shall not be located so as to impede vehicular or pedestrian traffic.

 8. Constructed landforms may be used in conjunction with built or vegetative screens.
 Constructed landforms shall be organic in shape, of differing shapes and sizes if more than one landform is proposed.
 The side slopes of constructed landforms shall be loamed and planted with vegetation to minimize erosion.
 Boulders and rocks may be used within landscape treatments, provided at least one-third of the height of the boulder or rock is below ground.